Acquisitions and transfers of control for cable and competitive telecommunications providers

-Counsel clients on programming issues, including commercial negotiations and regulatory issues.
+Counsels clients on programming issues, including commercial negotiations and regulatory issues.
 Particular focus on cable carriage of analog and digital broadcast signals.
-Have adjudicated dozens of signal carriage cases at the FCC.
+Has adjudicated dozens of signal carriage cases at the FCC.
 (Ongoing)

 Public service commission testimony for New England Cable Television Association

 Provided expert testimony in Connecticut Department of Public Utility Control proceeding regarding electric utility proposed pole attachment rents and best practices for terms and conditions of contract.
 (Ongoing)